Nathan, Salisbury, Moorooka Neighbourhood Plan

 Council sought Queensland Government approval to proceed with public consultation on the draft plan in December 2022.
 In November 2023, the Queensland Government’s response required Council to make changes, which have been made.

-The draft plan includes proposed changes to the strategic framework, tables of assessment, zones, neighbourhood plan codes (new code and updates to the Holland Park-Tarragindi district/Moorooka-Stephens district neighbourhood plans), overlays, planning scheme policies and associated maps.
+The draft plan included proposed changes to the strategic framework, tables of assessment, zones, neighbourhood plan codes (new code and updates to the Holland Park-Tarragindi district/Moorooka-Stephens district neighbourhood plans), overlays, planning scheme policies and associated maps.

 Why do we need a new neighbourhood plan?